-On arrival at the pool for any competition, the Referee should introduce him/herself to the Meet Director or Secretary of the Meet Committee, and to the Pool Manager:
+On arrival at the pool for any competition, the Referee should introduce themselves to the Meet Management or Secretary of the Meet Committee and to the Pool Manager:

-As a courtesy which establishes a liaison in case the Referee needs assistance,

-- To confirm any special requirements of the Meet Committee e.g., - o Jury of Appeal, - Programming requirements, - o Scheduled breaks and refreshments, - The format and procedures for presentation ceremonies. - To check equipment availability, - To understand any pool set-up difficulties or constraints, - To find out any features that may impact on the meet (e.g., noise level regulations), - To identify the estimated competition time, - To receive programs for distribution to Technical Officials as they report, - To ensure Starting, Marshalling and Check Starting procedures are published in the program.
-If not, check how the Meet Director intends notifying entrants so that Technical Officials can be briefed accordingly, and - To make the Meet Director aware of the Referee's requirements, including handling of protests, announcing procedures, posting of results and availability of runners etc.
+- As a courtesy which establishes a liaison in case the Referee needs assistance - To confirm any special requirements of the Meet Committee e.g.: - Jury of Appeal - Programming requirements - Scheduled breaks and refreshments - The format and procedures for presentation ceremonies - To check equipment availability - To understand any pool set-up difficulties or constraints - To find out any features that may impact on the meet (e.g., noise level regulations) - To identify the estimated competition time - To receive programs for distribution to Technical Officials as they report - To ensure Starting, Marshalling and Check Starting procedures are published in the program.
+If not, check how the Meet Management intends notifying entrants so that Technical Officials can be briefed accordingly - To make the Meet Management aware of the Referee's requirements including handling of protests, announcing procedures, posting of results and availability of runners etc.

-The Referee should also work with the Meet Director to ensure that areas within the Meet Director's responsibilities have been, or are in the process of being, addressed, where these may impact the conduct of the meet.
+The Referee should also work with the Meet Management to ensure that areas within the Meet Director's responsibilities have been, or are in the process of being, addressed, where these may impact the conduct of the meet.
 For example:

-- The Referee will be informed of any impending delays or changes to the Presentation Sequence; - The Announcer has been briefed; - The Medal Ceremony Officer has been briefed: - > About preparing recipients for presentation, - About timing of presentations, - About the Meet Committee's presentation ceremonies and procedures and liaison with Announcer, Meet Director, presenters and escort, - > About doping control.
+- The Referee will be informed of any impending delays or changes to the Presentation Sequence - The Announcer has been briefed - The Medal Ceremony Officer has been briefed: - About preparing recipients for presentation - About timing of presentations - About the Meet Committee's presentation ceremonies and procedures and liaison with the Announcer, Meet Management, presenters and escorts - About doping control

-The Referee should also establish relationships with the other Technical Officials
+The Referee should also establish relationships with the other Technical Officials.

-- Check all Technical Officials against the Officials' appointment notice/roster as they report, and supply each with a program: - > Appointments may be printed in the program for local meets, - Technical Officials may be required by Promoting Bodies to sign an Official's Attendance Register at meets conducted by SNSW, Affiliated Associations or Clubs. - Technical Officials are also required by Swimming NSW to possess a current Working With Children Check (WWCC), and to provide their WWCC number accordingly, at State Championships and all other SNSW conducted and approved meets.

-- Appoint Chief Inspectors of Turns, Chief Recorder, Chief Timekeeper and Chief Judge (if required), if not already appointed by the SNSW Technical Swimming Committee or the ATSC; - Appoint substitute Officials to cover absentees or additional Officials if necessary, - Establish efficient communications and liaison between the necessary Technical Officials for the smooth running of the meet.
+- Check all Technical Officials against the Officials' appointment notice/roster as they report and supply each with a program: - Appointments may be printed in the program for local meets - Technical Officials may be required by Promoting Bodies to sign an Official's Attendance Register - Technical Officials are also required by Swimming NSW to possess a current Working With Children Check (WWCC), and to provide their WWCC number accordingly at State Championships and all other approved meets. - Appoint Chief Inspectors of Turns, Chief Recorder, Chief Timekeeper and Chief Judge (if required), if not already appointed - Appoint substitute Officials to cover absentees or additional Officials if necessary - Establish efficient communications and liaison between the necessary Technical Officials for the smooth running of the meet.